 Doctoral students who have been admitted to candidacy, and who have completed all required courses and degree requirements other than the University oral exam and dissertation, may request TGR status while completing their dissertation.
 TGR students must enroll in a designated course (801 or 802) for zero units.
 They are charged a reduced tuition rate (TGR tuition).

 Terminal Medical Registration is a category of reduced tuition for MD students whose program started before 2010-11.
 It is similar to Terminal Graduate Registration (TGR) for doctoral students (see TGR, above).
 MD students who started before 2010-11, and who have already paid the equivalent of 13 quarters of full MD tuition, who wish to register for additional quarters prior to receiving the MD degree, are eligible for TMR tuition rates.
-For MD students who started in 2010-11 or later, see Research Rate.

 Tuition Allowance (TAL) is the tuition component of the assistantship compensation package.
 The cost of TAL is shared between University general funds and school, department, and/or sponsored project funds providing the assistantship.
 TAL is paid for a full quarter.